 2 The Workplace Agreements Act 1993 expired 14 Sep 2003.

-3 At the time of this reprint the Commissioner of Workplace Agreements does not exist.
+3 At the time of this compilation the Commissioner of Workplace Agreements does not exist.

 4 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Consumer and Employment Protection is called the Department of Commerce.
+At the time of this compilation the former Department of Consumer and Employment Protection is called the Department of Commerce.

 5 The Office of Water Regulation was abolished with effect 1 Jan 2004 (see Notice in Gazette 6 Jan 2004 p.
 41).